Dimtemp/AzureDataFactory/lab-41-copyactivity.md

 1. Close the Details window by clikcking the cross in the upper right corner.

-1. Return to the Azure Portal.
+1. Return to the Azure Portal tab in the web browser.

 1. In the left pane, select **Resource Groups**.